GoranAviani/Space-invaders/README.md

 ### Prerequisites
-Amibit is made using Python 3 and Pygame
+Space invaders is made using Python 3 and Pygame.
 All dependancies are in requirements.txt